apollographql/apollo-client/docs/source/integrations/react-native.md

 });
 ```

+> **Note**: if you're still experiencing issues on Android after adding the polyfills above, there may be a library like Flipper that is intercepting requests during local development.
+Try commenting out `NetworkFlipperPlugin` in e.g. `android/app/src/debug/java/com/<projectname>/ReactNativeFlipper.java`, or running your app in release mode.

 Now you're ready to use `@defer` and/or multipart subscriptions over HTTP in your React Native app!

 ## Troubleshooting